-After your done relaxing on a boat or paddling in a kayak, it’s time to stretch your legs on a short nature walk!
+After your are done relaxing on a boat or paddling in a kayak, it’s time to stretch your legs on a short nature walk!

 The Milford Foreshore Walk is the most popular in the area.
-This short 400-meter long trail starts at the parking in Milford Sound.
+This short 400-meter (0.3 miles) long trail starts at the parking in Milford Sound.
 When you’re facing the water, start walking to the left and you’ll find a large paved path.
 This is the Foreshore Walk!

 The Foreshore Walk should only take you about 30 minutes to complete and it is totally flat.
 In fact, this trail is only of the few in New Zealand that is actually wheelchair accessible (and good for those with strollers/prams too!)